 Please see themed resources below linked to the findings and we’ll keep adding to them.
 Should you have any suggestions for content or support services that you think would be worth adding, please email firstname.lastname@example.org

 MENTAL HEALTH SUPPORT

 Finding: 54% of business owners said their mental health had worsened since lockdown

 There are many things we can do to support our mental health during difficult times.
 Please check out the signposts and resources below:

 - North East Counselling Services have business-focused mental health support.
 Check out their services – they have sessions ranging from 30 minutes and all available online via Zoom.
 In fact MMC has offered counselling sessions to all of our employees during lockdown.

 - The Mental Health at Work website (an initiative managed by Mind, Heads Together and The Royal Foundation) has a huge range of resources and toolkits specifically designed for workplace mental health matters.

 - Business owners’ mental health workshop – Online Coaching Session with Ruth Cooper-Dickson, founder of Champs positive psychology consultants.
 This session has been created by Ruth specifically in response to MMC’s research.
 It will talk about how business owners can use positive psychology tools to support their wellbeing and thrive.
-FREE to join, duration 1 hour.
-Wednesday 19th August, 17:30 – 18:30.
-Link
+The session will be FREE to join, duration 1 hour.
+Date and time TBC.